mljs/feedforward-neural-networks/README.md

 ### export()

-Exports the actual Neural Network to an Javascript Object.
+Exports the actual PCA to an Javascript Object.

 ### load(model)

-Returns a new Neural Network with the given model.
+Returns a new PCA with the given model.

 __Arguments__